 There’s no cure for AMD, but there are things you can do to reduce your risk of developing the disease.
 It’s particularly important to monitor and care for your eyesight if there’s a genetic history of AMD in your family.
 As well as regular eye exams, here are some of the things you can do to adjust to an eye-friendly lifestyle.

 If you smoke—quit.
-Since nicotine has a negative effect on blood circulation, critical to keeping body systems healthy and making it four times more likely for you to develop AMD.
+Nicotine has a negative effect on blood circulation, and you are more likely to develop AMD if you smoke.

 While vitamin supplements aren’t proven to prevent AMD in healthy eyes, there’s little downside and improvements to overall health may slow age-related deterioration in general.

-Add lots of leafy green vegetables to your diet, including raw spinach, kale, collard greens, and swiss chard, each of which is rich in carotenoids, associated with a decreased risk of wet AMD.
+Add lots of leafy green vegetables to your diet, including raw spinach, kale, collard greens, and swiss chard.
+Each of these is rich in carotenoids, associated with a decreased risk of wet AMD.
 Eat fish regularly, too, or take fish oil supplements, since the equivalent of two servings per week may reduce AMD by 45%.
 Also, fruit and nuts can be a daily part of your lifestyle to prevent or slow the development of AMD.

 Restrict the amounts of refined carbohydrates you eat in favor of low glycemic index carbs to help reduce periods of high blood sugar, which can damage blood vessels.